vjutvik/Contiki-IPsec/examples/ipsec/README.md

 ### Major features not implemented ###
 * Cookie handling (the code is there, but it's not tested)
-* Only tunnel mode supported
+* Tunnel mode SA negotiation
 * EAP
-* No NAT support whatsoever, anywhere
+* NAT support
-* No IPcomp support
+* IPcomp support
-* Only IDs of type ID\_RFC822\_ADDR (e-mail address) are supported
+* Only IDs of type ID\_RFC822\_ADDR (e-mail address) are supported (trivial to extend though)
-* No support for Certificates as IDs, nor for authentication
+* Support for X.509 Certificates as IDs or means of authentication

 ### Basic features that ought to be implemented in IKEv2 ###
 * Deletion of Child and IKE SAs (Delete payload)
-* State machine Established can't create child SAs currently
+* State machine Established can't create child SAs currently (this is a straightforward extension though)

 Performance
 ===========